 Dial-A-Mattress will begin a six-month test advertising

-Gay and lesbian consumers are the target of an advertising campaign by bedding telemarketer Dial-A-Mattress, which officially kicks off next month.
+Gay and lesbian consumers are the target of an advertising campaign by bedding and twin size futon mattress telemarketer Dial-A-Mattress, which officially kicks off next month.

 "We wanted to show gays and lesbians that Dial-A-Mattress knows them as people and customers," explained director of marketing Daniel Flamberg.
 "It's taken some time, but we've recognized this as a niche market which requires a separate creative approach and media strategy, the same way we have recognized the Hispanic market and deaf market."